-- The compressor is off and heating is managed by the immersion heater. - The load monitor is not connected.
+- The compressor and fans are off and heating is managed by the immersion heater. - The load monitor is not connected.

 Power in emergency mode

 The immersion heater's output in emergency mode is set with the dipswitch (S2) on the immersion heater circuit board (AA1) according to the table below.